RobinSmits/Dutch-NLP-Experiments/README.md

 - Use MBERT and XLM-RoBERTa as feature extractors and perform classification with SVM.
 - Train and evaluate mT5 and ByT5 as classifiers.

-The remaining ideas should be completed in the next few weeks (July 2021)
+The remaining ideas should be completed in the period of July-August 2021

 Note!
 If anyone is aware of more multi-lingual models that support Dutch and you would like me to add those...put in a request through an Issue.